srobo/kitbook/docs/teams/after-competition.md

 Include information/link requesting completion of Team feedback form and advise how teams should apply to reimbursement of expenses relating to the competition.

-“Dear Team Leaders,
+> Dear Team Leaders,
+>

-Thank you all so much for being part of SR2017 – this year’s competition was brilliant fun and an excellent showcase for all your hard work over the year.
-We would, of course, appreciate your feedback on your experience of the competition as we are always striving to make Student Robotics as good as it possibly can be.”
+> Thank you all so much for being part of SR2017 – this year’s competition was brilliant fun and an excellent showcase for all your hard work over the year.
+We would, of course, appreciate your feedback on your experience of the competition as we are always striving to make Student Robotics as good as it possibly can be.

 ## Write to the organisation associated with teams who dropped out without notifying SR in advance.